ZACHARY FAIRBROTHER ザッカリ・フェアブラザー

 I'm Zac, a history graduate from Sheffield University.
-As part of my journey to become a fully fledged historian of Japan, I’ve been chosen as one of 2024’s Daiwa Scholars.
+As part of my journey to become a fully fledged historian of Japan, I’m studying in Japan as a 2024 Daiwa Scholar.

 This page is also a portfolio of my previous publications, which can be accessed below.
-I have written on Japanese Fascism and on Queer History, both of which are keen interests, but my overall speciality is likely to be ‘Hoppoushi’ - the history of Japan’s northern regions, particularly Hokkaido and its indigenous community, the Ainu.
+I’m not sure yet in which area I will specialise, but the contenders are the history of Japanese Fascism and far-right politics; Japanese Queer history; and hoppoushi, the history of Hokkaido and its indigenous people.

 Daiwa Scholar・ダイワスコラ